-Trend lines are a powerful technique in a time series chart and we’re seeing these more and more in the popular media.
+Trend lines are a powerful technique in a time series chart, and we’re seeing these more and more in the popular media.
 NY Governor Andrew Cuomo often used a 7-day average trend line for the rate of Coronavirus increase or decrease to eliminate outlier days.
 Where daily variations might make comprehension more difficult, a time series trend line reveals the general direction of the data over time.

-Using cross hairs help give viewers more details while analyzing your charts.
+Using cross hairs helps give viewers more details while analyzing your charts.
 Not every chart calls for cross hairs, but you can see in the chart below how they help the user gain clear insights into the exact data points:

 Highlight What’s Important